mbbischoff/website/style-guide.markdown

 <cite>Steve Jobs</cite> — Apple Worldwide Developers’ Conference, 1997
 {: .small}

+“Hanging punctuation is also a thing we can and should do.”

 This is an example of <small>small text</small> in a sentence.

 This is an example of <mark>marked text</mark> in a sentence.